 Sharl was born and raised in Jamaica, W.I.
 She moved to New York City in 1998 to attend university where she obtained a Bachelor of Architecture degree in 2003.
 Sharl continued to live in various parts of the US, working as a designer and architectural professional for 12 years before moving to Canada.
 She has been working as a full-time artist since 2015.

-Sharl is grateful to have received support from the Canada Council For The Arts and the Region of Waterloo Arts Fund, Pat the Dog Theatre Creation, and the Ontario Arts Council.
+Sharl is grateful to have received support from the Canada Council For The Arts, the Region of Waterloo Arts Fund, Pat the Dog Theatre Creation, and the Ontario Arts Council.